Sokołów Podlaski: Post-war Poland

 Between 1951 and 1974, the electromechanical, chemical and furniture industries developed significantly.
 In 1975 a meat processing company was established, which over time, as Sokołów, became one of the largest companies in the Polish meat industry.

+Transport

+Sokołów Podlaski lies on the intersection of national roads 63 and 62.

+The nearest railway station is in the town of Siedlce to the south.